 Currently, work permits in Vietnam are valid for up to three years and are not eligible for renewal.
 If your company plans to continue employing a foreign worker beyond the duration of their permit, a new application must be submitted.

-Navigating the process of hiring foreign workers in Vietnam can be challenging.
-That’s why the team of global experts at Globalization Partners would be happy to handle it for you — along with other aspects of your company’s global expansion.
+Navigating the process of expanding to Vietnam can be challenging.
+That’s why the team of global experts at Globalization Partners would be happy to handle it for you.
 To learn more about how we can help your company grow, get in touch with us today.